Particular/ServiceControl/docs/performance.md

 The cost of cleanup grows with the database size (in addition to growing in a function of message size, as noted in the previous section).
 The baseline cost is ~1ms for a small message and small database.
 It grows to 8-10 ms for the same message size but a 1 TB database.

-The last 3 day retention period run showed that the ingestion and cleanup throughputs does not automatically ballance.
+The last 3 day retention period run showed that the ingestion and cleanup throughputs does not automatically balance.
 For three days the database size was at 1.09 TB but then started growing up to 1.2 TB after another 2 days.
-This proves that, in order to keep DB size in check, a feedback mechanism is needed to slow down the ingestion if the cleanup can't cope up.
+This proves that, in order to keep DB size in check, a feedback mechanism is needed to slow down the ingestion if the cleanup can't cope.